Verlina Reynolds-Jackson

-She served in the Assembly as the Deputy Majority Leader from 2020-2021 and has been the Constituent Outreach Chair since 2022.
+She served in the Assembly as the Deputy Majority Leader from 2020 to 2021 and has been the Constituent Outreach Chair since 2022.

 Early life

 A resident of Trenton, New Jersey, Reynolds-Jackson attended Trenton Central High School.
 She graduated from Trenton State College (now The College of New Jersey) with a bachelor's degree in sociology and from Central Michigan University with a Master of Science in administration.
 She has worked for the New Jersey Department of Community Affairs in its Division of Housing and for the Mercer County Board of Social Services.
 First elected in 2010, Reynolds-Jackson was elected to a second term in office to represent Trenton's East Ward for a four-year term running from July 1, 2014, through June 30, 2018, receiving 42% of the votes cast in the ward among the three candidates running for the seat.
 As a Democratic county committee member, she was involved in political campaigns across Mercer County in 2016 and 2017.
 She was elected by her peers in October 2014 to serve as the City Council's vice president, though two councilmembers voted against the appointment, claiming that the position of vice president had been created improperly.